asmalldev/asmalldev.github.io/_posts/2016-12-31-BBB-from-source-2.md

 image: <img class="post_overview_img" src="/img/BBB/uboot.png" alt="BeagleBone Black">
 ---
 ### Let's start building things
-After setting up an cross compiler that's pointed to by the env var `CC` we can go ahead and start building software for the BeagleBone Black (arm) from our own PC (x86).
+After setting up a cross compiler that's pointed to by the environmental variable `CC` we can go ahead and start building software for the BeagleBone Black (arm architecture) from our own PC (x86 architecture).
 We'll start with the bootloader: **u-boot**.

 (Make sure to set up the cross compiler according to the last post if you haven't yet.)

-1. Get the code from github:
+1. Get the source code for u-boot from github:

         git clone https://github.com/u-boot/u-boot && cd u-boot

-3. Check out the appropriate branch:
+3. Check out the appropriate tag:

         git checkout v2016.01 -b tmp

     The `-b` flag just creates a new temporary branch, this will make clean-up easier later.

-4. Grab BBB-related patches and apply them:
+4. Grab BBB-related patches and apply them using the GNU patch tool:

         wget https://rcn-ee.com/repos/git/u-boot-patches/v2016.01/0001-am335x_evm-uEnv.txt-bootz-n-fixes.patch
         patch -p1 < 0001-am335x_evm-uEnv.txt-bootz-n-fixes.patch